TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 <ul>
 <li>

 We say that an $m\times n$ matrix $U$ is an **upper trapezoidal matrix** if all the entries below the main diagonal are zero.
-I.e., an upper trapezoidal matrix that has the form
+In other words, an upper trapezoidal matrix that has the form

 $$